romi/librcom/README.md

 }
 ```

-You can now write a small application, create monster, and have them
+You can now write a small application, create a monster, and have it
 do things.

 ```c++